Non-members click here.

 Free Mobile: A Prototype for Disruption?

-Below is an extract from this 25 page Telco 2.0 Briefing Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service here.
+Below is an extract from this 25 page Telco 2.0 Briefing Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service and Dealing with Disruption Stream here.
 We'll be publishing more on Digital Commerce in in 2013 and it will be a key theme at our Executive Brainstorms in Silicon Valley (March 2013), and Europe (London, June 2013).
-Non-members can subscribe here and for this and other enquiries, please email email@example.com / call +44 (0) 207 247 5003.
+Non-members can subscribe here and for this and other enquiries, please email firstname.lastname@example.org / call +44 (0) 207 247 5003.

 Introduction: A Wave of Disruption